javaPaulVI/encryptor/API.md

 # Message Encryptor API Documentation

 This API allows you to encrypt and decrypt messages using a time-based key derivation scheme.
 It is intended for local use only.
+With modification it can be transformed to a server-based API.

 ## Base URL